lanl-ansi/PowerModelsDistribution.jl/docs/src/manual/load-model.md

 $$M^\Delta_3 = \begin{bmatrix}\;\;\;1 & -1 & \;\;0\\ \;\;\;0 & \;\;\;1 & -1\\ -1 & \;\;\;0 & \;\;\;1\end{bmatrix},$$

 which can be extended to more phases in a straight-forward manner.
+For loads connected between split-phase terminals of triplex nodes (usually located on the secondary side of center-tapped transformers), we define a single-phase delta transformation matrix

+$$M^\Delta_1 = \begin{bmatrix} 1 & -1 \end{bmatrix}.$$

 Now,

 $$U^d = M^\Delta U^\text{bus},\;\;\; I^\text{bus} = \left(M^\Delta\right)^T I^d.$$